lpmatos/botkube-slack/README.md

 :---:
 **Helm**
 **Kubectl**
+**Shell Script**

 - Kubernetes 1.14 or higher is recommended.
 - For Kubernetes < 1.14, BotKube won’t be able to monitor Ingress resources.

+## Description

+To run this automation (Botkube + Slack) you can be configure all your credentials in the .env file and run the container using the docker-compose.

 ## Architecture